Migrating from NNG 1.x

 - The

-function should be called instead, before performing any other operations on an aio object.
+nng_aio_beginfunction is removed.
+However a newnng_aio_resetfunction should be called instead, before performing any other operations on an aio object.
 (This simply clears certain fields.) - The

-function.
+nng_aio_deferfunction is replaced, with a verynng_aio_startfunction.
 However, this function has slightly different semantics.
 It will automatically call the callback if the operation cannot be scheduled. - Be aware of the new

-error code, for operations on a handle that is being torn down by the consumer.
+NNG_ESTOPPEDerror code, for operations on a handle that is being torn down by the consumer.

 Transport Specific Functions